appvirality/appvirality-sdk-android/README.md

 <H4>Whats Next</H4>

-Sitback and witch Appvirality in action by creating the campaigns from Appvirality Dashboard.
+Sitback and witch Appvirality in action by creating the campaigns from <a href="http://appvirality.com">Appvirality Dashboard.</a>